Scientific challenge

 Method

-The eddy-covariance system used at the BT tower consists of a 3-D ultrasonic anemometer (R3-50, Gill Instruments), a Picarro cavity ringdown spectrometer (CRDS) model 1301-f for the measurement of CO2, CH4 and H2O mole fractions and an Aerolaser fast CO monitor model AL5002 (until 2015).
+The eddy-covariance system used at the BT tower consists of a 3-D ultrasonic anemometer (R3-50, Gill Instruments), a Picarro cavity ringdown spectrometer (CRDS) model 1301-f for the measurement of CO2, CH4 and H2O mole fractions (until 2021) and an Aerolaser fast CO monitor model AL5002 (until 2015).
+A dual laser Aerodyne QCL spectroscopic instrument capable of also measuring CH4 and H2O, ethane (C2H6), nitrous oxide (N2O) and nitrogen dioxide (NO2) replaced the Picarro CRDS, and a Li-Cor 7000 measures CO2 mole fractions.
 The anemometer is mounted on top of a lattice tower located on the roof of the BT tower giving an effective measurement height of 190m above street level.
 The gas analysers are located a few floors below the roof, in an air conditioned room.
 Air is sampled from ca. 0.3 m below the anemometer head at 20–25 L min-1 using a 45m long Teflon tube of OD 9.53mm (3/8'').
-The Picarro CRDS is fitted with an in-house auto-calibration system and were calibrated weekly using two different mixtures of CH4 and CO2 in nitrogen (above and below typical ambient concentrations) until September 2014 when the calibration gases were replaced by natural compressed air mixtures traceable to WMO standards.

 Results